 This tutorial makes a 5% citronella candle in a jar, using beeswax.

-While the beeswax is melting prepare your jars.
-Clean the jars and dry thoroughly.
+- While the beeswax is melting prepare your jars.
+Clean the jars and dry them thoroughly.
 Insert the wick tabs into the bottom of the jar by dipping the wick tabs into the melted wax and quickly pressing the tab into the bottom of each jar with your fingers.
-If your jar is narrow or deep use a chop stick to center the tab and press it down firmly.
+If your jar is narrow or deep use a chopstick to center the tab and press it down firmly.

 Pouring the beeswax candle

-Pour the beeswax into the jar, keeping the wick centered.
-Reserve a small amount of bees wax in the melting pot.
+Pour the beeswax into the jar, keeping the wick centred.
+Reserve a small amount of beeswax in the melting pot.
 Keep the melting pot warm in the hot water for topping up the candle wax.